 Fast, effortless and 100% online.

-On 25th January, HMRC announced that there will be no late filing penalty for people filing a 2019/20 tax return online if they file by 28th February 2021.
-You will only pay a penalty for paying (rather than filing) late.
+On 6th January 2022, HMRC announced that there will be no late filing penalty for people filing a 2020/21 tax return online if they file by 28th February 2022.
+There will also be no late payment penalty if you pay your tax bill (or set up a Time to Pay agreement) by 1st April 2022.

-Take a look at this table to see how it works:
+Take a look at this table to see how it will work:

 APR stands for Annual Percentage Rate which basically means a yearly rate.
-So in terms of the 2.6% interest charged by HMRC, this will actually work out as about 0.2% of your tax bill if you file by the end of February 2021.
+The 2.6% interest charged by HMRC works out as about 0.2% of your tax bill if you file by the end of February 2022.

 Take a look at our late payment calculator to work out what you might owe if you’re having to file late.